k-37/wren-is-playwright-experiment/README.md

 This repository is used to practice [Playwright](https://en.wikipedia.org/wiki/Playwright_(software)) 🎭.

-For this simple example project we will be testing [GitHub page of Playwright](https://github.com/microsoft/playwright).
+For this example project we will be testing [GitHub page of Playwright](https://github.com/microsoft/playwright).
+Tests are kept simple intentionally to showcase Playwright features without losing sight of the trees for the forest.

 🐦